nlasheras/aoc-2023/README.md

 ### Day 11

 When reading the problem I was starting to worry about having to use A* to check for the shortest path because I was expecting the galaxy expansion to be unmanageable (*lanternfish* scale), at least in part 2.
 After I did the expansion of just the positions I realized that the shortest path was trivial to compute, so the rest was pretty easy.

+### Day 13 :warning:

+I was a bit busy on Wednesday, so I skipped the day and did it on Thursday.
+Since I have 12.2 to finnish and 14 to do I just went with the straight forward solution and I'll take another look to the solution once I have more time.